AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

     headers((_, prevHeaders) => ({ ...prevHeaders, 'header2': 'hello' })),
 )

 // The request will be executed with
+// { 'header1': 'hi' } object as headers.
+await query1.execute({ args: 'hey' })
+// The request will be executed with
 // { 'header1': 'hi', 'header2': 'hello' } object as headers.
 await query2.execute({ args: 'hey' })